 One of the best ways to go about designing a minimalist logo is to create a logotype with lucidity at its core.
 Simplicity is a key element in any minimal design.

+If you want to design a great looking minimalistic logo, then start by removing all the clutter.
 Space is a key element in achieving a great looking minimalist logo.
 You must allow your design to breathe.
 Does your existing logo have unnecessary outlines, symbols and taglines?
 Start by chopping what you don’t need.
 Remember, less is more!
 Minimalist logo will not be minimalist if your design is cluttered.
 The idea is to have only the right elements in the design.

 The intricate looking tree from Cadbury is gone and so has all the elements that cluttered the design and the result is an elegant looking minimalist logo!